 Hear from Polk Award winning journalists on the challenges they faced getting their stories and gaining their sources' trust.
+Plus, please join us for an opening reception before the forum, with light refreshments.
 RSVP

 JODI KANTOR, NEW YORK TIMES

 Jodi Kantor is a prize-winning investigative reporter for The New York Times and a best-selling author.

 Ms. Kantor specializes in long-form, deeply reported stories.
 In 2017, she and Megan Twohey broke the story of Harvey Weinstein’s decades of alleged abuse towards women.
 Their reporting set off a worldwide reckoning that encouraged victims to speak, brought to account men who wielded power in a wide range of fields, and shifted attitudes and policies around the globe.

 Before that, Ms. Kantor’s investigations into conditions at Starbucks and Amazon prompted national debates and policy changes at both companies.
 Her report on working mothers and breast-feeding inspired two readers to create the first free-standing lactation suites for nursing mothers, now available in airports and stadiums across the country.
 In 2016, Ms. Kantor and Catrin Einhorn reported and wrote “Refugees Welcome,” exploring the question: can regular citizens successfully intervene in one of the worst problems on earth?